checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 const page = await context.newPage();
 ```

-Like in Puppeteer, for basic cases and single-page flows, the default context can be used.
+Like in Puppeteer, for basic cases and single-page flows, you can use the default context:

 ```js
 const browser = await chromium.launch();
 const page = await browser.newPage();
 ```

+> When in doubt, explicitly create a new context at the beginning of your script.

 ### Waiting

 The auto-waiting mechanism in Playwright means you will likely not need to care about explicitly waiting as often.
 Still, waiting being one of the trickiest bits of UI automation, you will still want to know different ways of having your script explicitly wait for one or more conditions to be met.

-In this area, Playwright brings about several changes:
+In this area, Playwright brings about several changes you want to be mindful of:

 * `{{< newtabref  href="https://playwright.dev/docs/api/class-page#page-wait-for-navigation" title="page.waitForNavigation" >}}` and `{{< newtabref  href="https://playwright.dev/docs/api/class-page#page-wait-for-selector" title="page.waitForSelector" >}}` remain, but in many cases will not be necessary due to auto-waiting.